arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 ### my time
 the first priority in my life is my time.

-### false contingency
-as long as i can remember i've always been doing things for others as favors, in hope that someday i might need them too so they would repay my doings. but the fact is that in 95% of occasions i never found that need and the day they reciprocate for me almost never came (or they reciprocated me but it has never been something i would really need or sth with same value of what i've done for them). so if this is the situation: **"if you don't need them, don't do favors for them or charge them for it"**

 ### bullseye
 get closer to the center. care much more about myself than amount i care about my reputation, assets, projects, products, friends, family, ...